 - the frequency of interaction between the parties; and

 - if the relationship has been ended by either person, the length of time that has went by since the end of the relationship.

 Are there Legal Defenses to Domestic Violence?

 There are legal defenses to domestic assault and battery in Massachusetts.
 In assault and battery on family member cases, self-defense is one of the most common legal defenses.
-Who was the first and primary aggressor and if the defense was reasonable are considered when considering self-defense.
+Issues such as how the fight started and who was the primary aggressor are important.
+A lawyer can help explain how to present the best self-defense legal defense.

-Another typical defense to an Assault and Battery on a Family or Household member is to show that the person is not a “family or household member” as defined in the statute.
+Finally, another typical defense to an Assault and Battery on a Family or Household member is to show that the person is not a “family or household member” as defined in the statute